kubernetes/kubernetes/docs/devel/releasing.md

 1. fill in the release title from the draft;
 1. re-run the appropriate release notes tool(s) to pick up any changes people have made;
+1. find the appropriate `kubernetes.tar.gz` in [GCS bucket](https://
+console.developers.google.com/storage/browser/kubernetes-release/release/),
-1. find the appropriate `kubernetes.tar.gz` in GCS, download it, double check the hash (compare to what you had in the release notes draft), and attach it to the release; and
+   download it, double check the hash (compare to what you had in the release notes draft), and attach it to the release; and
 1. publish!

 ## Injecting Version into Binaries